joachim-n/dorgflow/README.md

     $ dorgflow

 This will create a patch with a systematic filename.
+You can then upload this to the issue node on drupal.org.

 WARNING: This does not yet make an interdiff from the most recent patch.